 Rows of canvas tents lined the oval at the University of Montana.
 From them came the groans and coughing of the sick.
 Hazel Yoder, age 29, was dispatched to nurse the ailing young men, but she too was vulnerable to the disease…

 This documentary film doubles as a creative project and a learning experience for university students.
-We will offer a filmmaking internship in the Academic Year 2021-2022 at the University of Montana-Missoula, in which students can apprentice with the production team.
+We are offering a documentary filmmaking course in the Fall semester 2022 at the University of Montana-Missoula, in which students will join the production team.
 Click here to see how we will make this film.

 What We Have Done So Far